frankdean/trip-server/README.md

 1. On the target server, pull the changes

-1. Run `npm install` on the target server
+1. Run `yarn install` on the target server

-1. Run`npm outdated` and compare versions with test environment
+1. Optionally, run`yarn outdated` and compare versions with test environment

-1. If necessary run `npm update`
+1. If necessary run `yarn upgrade`

 ## Next Release